 You may also search for digital connections – from the “Add Connection” screen tap the spyglass search icon in the top right corner.

-We maintain a table of Talk Groups on our servers which we update periodically – this is the table that is searched – a maximum of 100 results will be returned.
+We maintain a table of Talk Groups, Reflectors and Rooms on our servers which we update periodically – this is the table that is searched – a maximum of 100 results will be returned.

 Tap on any of the results to add this Talk Group to your personal catalog, connect to it and return to the Node Details screen.